barchart/aws-lambda-suppressor/README.md

 ### Overview

 When a Lambda Function is invoked, it's passed an ```event``` object.
-If a unique identifier can be extracted from an ```event``` object, the [```DynamoLambdaValidator```](./lib/dynamo/DynamoLambdaValidator.js) will attempt to create a record in DynamoDB, using a _conditional_ write.
+If a unique identifier can be extracted from the ```event``` object, the [```DynamoLambdaValidator```](./lib/dynamo/DynamoLambdaValidator.js) will attempt to create a record in DynamoDB, using a _conditional_ write.
 If the write fails, we know another Lambda Function has already processed this event and the current Lambda Function should abort its processing.

 ### Usage